Wen777/Wen777.github.io/source/_posts/dive-into-rqlite.md

 Raft offers a generic way to distribute a state machine across a cluster of computing systems, ensuring that each node in the cluster agrees upon the same series of state transitions
 {% endblockquote %}
+{% blockquote Philip O'Toole -- http://www.slideshare.net/PhilipOToole/rqlite-replicating-sqlite-via-raft-consensu Raft %}
+***Raft*** is a distributed consensus protocol.

+Such protocol are used to ensure multiple different nodes-server-always agree on a given set of values.
+{% endblockquote %}

 ### SQLite